Meeting Date: Monday, 18 December 2017

 - Approve or reject the discharge of Directors’ liability.

-The Board has concluded that two methods are acceptable for electronic voting:
+The Board has concluded that one method is acceptable for electronic voting via email:

-- Alternately, it is sufficient for Full Members to mark the paper Voting Form ballot, and return it to the Managing Director via electronic mail as a scanned image file or PDF.
+- Full Members are to complete and sign the Voting Form ballot, and return it to the Managing Director via electronic mail as a scanned image file or PDF.
 The Managing Director shall use reasonable efforts to assure that the received email has been sent from a domain name that appears to be from a Full Member organization.
-The 2016 AGM Voting Form ballot is attached to this Meeting Notice.

 Follow this procedure to vote by email:

-- Print, and sign a paper copy of the marked ballot document
+- Sign the paper copy of the marked ballot document

-- Scan the marked ballot document, and email the scanned, signed document to Marc Robins, the SIP Forum Managing Director.
+- Scan the signed and marked ballot document, and email the scanned, signed document to Marc Robins, the SIP Forum Managing Director at email@example.com.
 (PDF, JPG, TIFF, or GIF are all acceptable electronic formats)

 5.3 – Deadline for Ballot Return for Proxy Voting